Paatti Sollai Thattathe: Production

 M. Saravanan who initially worked as production manager produced his first film Mamiyar Mechina Marumagal (1959).
 The film's failure left him upset and he decided to score a successful film in near future on the same subject which eventually became Paatti Sollai Thattathe.
 The makers initially wanted Gangai Amaran to direct the film which did not work out.
-Saravanan decided to adapt Pattam Parakudhu written by Chitralaya Gopu after it was rejected by television channels.
+Saravanan decided to adapt Pattam Parakudhu written by Chithralaya Gopu after it was rejected by television channels.
 Pattam Parakudhu was adapted from the 1968 American film The Love Bug.
 The film featured a Volkswagen Beetle named "Super Car" that was inspired by Herbie, the car featured in The Love Bug.

 Soundtrack

 The soundtrack was composed by Chandrabose, with lyrics written by Vairamuthu.

 Release and reception

 Paatti Sollai Thattathe was released on 22 July 1988, and became a commercial success, celebrating silver jubilee.
 The car sequence was well received, and brought repeat audiences to theatres.
 The Indian Express wrote, "While Gopu shows much eagerness to indulge in some naughty lines [..] director Rajasekhar [..] shows thoughtfulness in fashioning his sequences".
-Jeyamanmadhan of Kalki said the film was only worth watching for Manorama.
+Jayamanmadhan of Kalki said the film was only worth watching for Manorama.
 Manorama won the Cinema Express Award for Best Comedy Actress, and B. Nagarajan won the Tamil Nadu State Film Award for Best Art Director.
 The film was remade by AVM in Telugu as Bamma Maata Bangaru Baata (1990).